Other Meetings & Events (not organised by CHAS)

 Thursday 9 May at 5pm in Templeman Lecture Theatre (reception to follow) Professor Kenneth Fincham, Emeritus Professor of Early Modern History, University of Kent will be speaking on Charles II, Conformity, Toleration and Supremacy.
 Further details are available by clicking here.

 Tuesday 14 May at 6pm (drinks reception from 5.30pm) Annual Becket Lecture in The Michael Berry Lecture Theatre, Old Sessions House, CCCU CT1 1PL.
 Professor Elisabeth van Houts (University of Cambridge) will be speaking on ‘Empress Matilda (d.
 1167) and Archbishops in Twelfth-Century Germany, France and England’.
 Professor van Houts will explore archiepiscopal behaviour during the career of Matilda from child bride and widow in Germany and uncrowned queen regnant England to her second widowhood and retirement in Normandy when she championed Thomas Becket.
-The lecture is free and all welcome
+The lecture is free and all welcome.

 More local events of possible interest are advertised on the Centre for Kent History and Heritage webpage.